rohan-agr/cantor-p1/index.md

 **Pro-tip** VSCode users can navigate to thir working directory in their terminal and type ```code .``` to quickly open the directory in VSCode.
 </div>

 Our goal is to generate Fibonacci Numbers, a sequence of numbers where each number is the sum of the two preceding.
 In programming, *loops* are a great tool for performing iterative tasks.
-Let's use the code from section 3.2 of the [Python Tutorial](https://docs.python.org/3/tutorial/introduction.html#first-steps-towards-programming) to generate the Fibonacci Numbers that are under 10:
+Let's copy the code from section 3.2 of the [Python Tutorial](https://docs.python.org/3/tutorial/introduction.html#first-steps-towards-programming) to generate the Fibonacci Numbers that are under 10:

 ```python
 1 a, b = 0, 1